nasa/fprime/docs/INSTALL.md

 ### Ubuntu, Debian, Java and Python PIP

-Ubuntu and possibly other Debian variants don't include the pip packages in the default python 3 installation.
-To get a fully functional, use these commands on Ubuntu and Debian based systems:
+Ubuntu and possibly other Debian variants don't include the pip packages in the default Python 3 installation.
+To get fully functional, use these commands on Ubuntu and Debian based systems:

 ```
 sudo apt install git cmake default-jre python3 python3-pip python3-venv